Naitik-554/Price-Tracker/README.md

 # Price-Tracker

-**This is a Chrome extension that tracks the price of products on various ecommerce websites.
-The extension is built using Python, Selenium, and Beautiful Soup for web scraping.**
+**This is a Chrome extension that tracks the price of products on various E-Commerce websites.
+The extension is built using Python, Selenium, and Beautiful Soup for web scraping.**

 ## Features
 • The extension supports multiple e-commerce websites.